linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 14.02.2023
+- Topic: Decentralized Clouds
+- Directory: /posts/2023/February/14
+- Description: ``` 🚨Important Announcement🚨 Attention all users of our decentralized clouds!
+Due to ongoing infrastructure upgrades, we will temporarily be unable to accept new uploads for the next 2 months.
+But don't worry, this downtime will allow us to improve and monetize our cloud offerings for a better user experience.
+We can't wait to show you the results of our hard work! #DecentralizedClouds #Upgrades #ImprovedExperience 💻💾🔜 ```
+- Topic: Centralized Clouds
+- Directory: /posts/2023/February/14
+- Description: ``` Good news!
+During the next 2 months, we are offering our centralized clouds for free!
+While our decentralized clouds are temporarily not accepting new files, we are taking this opportunity to upgrade our infrastructure and offer even better cloud solutions in the future.
+Trust us, the wait will be worth it! 💻🔥🚀 #Linkspreed #FreeClouds #CentralizedClouds #Upgrade #BetterTogether 🌟 ```

 ### 13.02.2023
 - Topic: Linkspreed Assistant
 - Directory: /posts/2023/February/13